iteebz/shitlint/python/README.md

 **Your code is shit.
 Here's why.**

 ShitLint is the AI code reviewer that cuts through the fluff and calls out the architectural dumpster fires hiding in your codebase.
-No sugar, no fluff — just the cold, hard truth.
+Because sometimes, brutal honesty is what is needed, even when it hurts.

 ## Why ShitLint Exists